hemanth-kumar-1/ACM-TASK-Hemanth-kumar-/Bandit.md

 password = 2EW7BBsr6aMMoJ2HjW067dm8EgX26xNe

 ## LEVEL -4
-use file./* to see which are the files that are readable.we see file07 is readable.
+use file ./-* to see which are the files that are readable.we see file07 is readable.

 use cat./-file07 to see content.